-• For each test item (forward and backward), the child gets 1 point for each number sequence they recall correctly.
-For example if a child was given the sequence 587 to recall backwards and they said 875, they would get a score of 0 for that item.
-If they said 785, they would get a score of 1 for that item.
+• For each test item (forward and backward), the child gets 1 point for each number sequence recalled correctly.
+For example if a child was given the sequence 587 to recall backwards and said 875, he/she would get a score of 0 for that item.
+If he/she said 785, a score of 1 for that item would be given.